We have put together 10 cliffhangers you can use in your writing to get readers to turn the page.

 Have you read a book you feel compelled to carry on reading?
-You know the kind of book I’m talking about.
+You know the kind of book I’m talking about – a gripping read.
 You read it past your bedtime and during your lunch breaks.
 You read it because you want to not only know what happens next, but you also wonder what is really going on.

 Chances are the author is using a series of cliffhangers to keep you interested.

 According to Oxford Dictionaries it is ‘a dramatic and exciting ending to an episode of a serial, leaving the audience in suspense and anxious not to miss the next episode’.